lkuiucsb/Excel-to-EML/README.md

 # Excel-to-EML
-This is a work flow on how to use a series of R codes to create an EML document for ecological data archive.
+This is a tool constructed in R for reading metadata from excel file and create an EML document for ecological data archive.